-Analysis | The complex ‘bipartisanship’ driving the coronavirus relief bill
+Analysis | The complex bipartisanship driving the coronavirus relief bill

 What’s sort of refreshing about Biden’s definition of unity is that it lays bare the machinations that always undergird the development of complex policy packages.
 There’s always a tug-of-war aimed at pleasing the base and dampening opposition; now, Biden simply states what intended political outcomes are.

 The Monmouth poll also reveals another truism of politics: People are happy for compromise on things they don’t care about.
-Unfortunately for elected officials, people generally only care about those things where compromise ends up being sought.
+Unfortunately for elected officials, people generally care only about those things where compromise ends up being sought.